Infinite randomness critical behavior of the contact process on networks with long-range connections: The model

 To the nodes of these networks binary variables $n_i$ coding active ($n_i=1$) and inactive ($n_i=0$) states are attached, and on this state space a continuous-time stochastic process is considered with the following transitions.
 If node $i$ is active it can become inactive with a rate $\mu_i$, as well as it tries to activate each neighboring node $j$ with a rate $\lambda_{ij}$.
 The rates $\mu_i$ and $\lambda_{ij}$ are i.i.d. quenched random variables drawn from a distribution that will be specified later.

 Note that the homogeneous version of this model, where $\mu_i=\mu=\mathrm{const}$, $\lambda_{ij}=\mathrm{const}=\lambda$ is known as the susceptible-infected-susceptible (SIS) model rather than the contact process.
-In the former model the infection rates on links whereas in the latter the total rate of infection from nodes are constant.
+In the SIS model, the infection rate on links is constant whereas, in the contact process, the total rate of infection from nodes is constant.
 In other words, in the homogeneous contact process, the rate of infection from node $i$ through a given link is $\lambda/d_i$, where $d_i$ is the coordination number (or degree) of node $i$.
 Therefore, in the case of the contact process on a non-regular lattice the infection rates on a given link can be different in the two directions.
 Although this situation is tractable by the SDRG method \cite{asym}, an efficient algorithm is at our disposal that works for the symmetric case, thus the SDRG analysis will be carried out for the SIS model.
 In computer simulations, however, it is more natural to implement the contact process rather than the SIS.
 (For the discrete time-implementation see section \ref{montecarlo}.)
 Nevertheless, in the case of networks with a narrow distribution of degrees, which is the case for the LRC networks with an asymptotically $N$-independent distribution, the above distinction between the two models is irrelevant as far as the critical exponents are concerned.
+This will be demonstrated by results of numerical simulations in section \ref{montecarlo}.